About the course

 - Support for newly qualified teacher induction

-- A beautiful, riverside cathedral city located 30 miles south west of Birmingham with excellent road and rail links
+- A beautiful, riverside cathedral city located 30 miles south west of Birmingham with excellent transport links

 The course offers:

 - School experience in a wide variety of primary settings, including Special Schools

 - Excellent preparation to teach all National Curriculum subjects

 - Opportunity to train as a Physical Education teacher in the primary phase

 - A grounding in primary pedagogy across the whole curriculum